jvanstraten/gated-clock/README.md

 Note that none of the above include anything about BOM cost.
 See the section on cost below.

+The status of the project is that I've manufactured a total of nine clocks for myself, friends, and family at this point.
+There's some renewed interest, so a second run might happen; however, the Teensy LC that the old design used for misc UI tasks is now EoL.
+Work is in progress to replace it with a Raspberry Pi Pico W.

 License
 -------

 Let's get the fine print out of the way first.
 The license for this stuff is [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 See also the LICENSE file for the full plaintext.

+Note: if anyone out there would like to commercialize this somehow and needs a different license, I'm all ears.
+I mostly just want to know about it if someone does.
+See also: "why not build a bunch of them and sell them?"

 The only exceptions to the license are the 3D models of the electrical parts I used for the renders (basically, any of the .blend files in the `models`